-This post is a guide on how to check your current PowerShell version on a Windows machine.
+This post is a guide on how to check your PowerShell version on a Windows computer.
+I’m using

 It’s important to keep all software as up-to-date as possible, we all know it.
 Being on the latest PowerShell version is especially required if you are utilising the latest features/cmdlets.
 For example, you might one day attempt to copy and run a script, and realise that it contains a command that is not recognised on a lower version of PowerShell.

-To check your PowerShell version, it’s as simple as running the PSVersionTable:
+To check your PowerShell version, it’s as simple as running PSVersionTable on its own.

 -- Check PowerShell Version $PSVersionTable